giros-dit/b5g-across-tc32/README.en.md

 The Network Control Stack execution parameters can be configured in the networkstack.yaml file, which defines the Kubernetes deployment.

+- ⚠️ `S3_BUCKET`: Modify the MinIO bucket value with the value associated with the experiment.
 - `ENERGYAWARE`: if set to `"true"`, energy consumption inference is activated in route calculation.
 - `DEBUG_COSTS`: if set to `"true"`, debug mode is enabled to see detailed information about route and cost calculation.